 • Real-time messaging integration.
 Integrates push notifications with PubNub’s core real-time messaging service.

-• Topic & channel-based.
+• Topic and channel-based.
 Leverages PubNub channels to send push notifications to specific topic subscribers.

 • Payload customization.
 Flexible message payloads that can include custom data.